Cognigy/Documentation/docs/en/docs/ai-copilot/voice/transfer-node.md

 # AI Copilot for Voice: Transfer Node

+{! _includes/agent-assist/genesys-note.md !}

-When using the Cognigy Voice Gateway, you need to add a Transfer Node to hand over the call to a human agent.
+When using the Cognigy Voice Gateway, add a Transfer Node to hand over the call to a human agent.

 To transfer the call, select the **Dial** option to remain in the session and transcribe the audio streams.

 ### Transcription

-In this Transfer Node you need to enable the transcription of audio streams.
+In this Transfer Node, you need to enable the transcription of audio streams.
 You can choose between three options:

 - **Caller** — the customer audio stream.
 - **Called** — the human agent audio stream.